Starcounter-Jack/JSON-Patch/README.md

 If there are pending changes in `obj`, returns them synchronously.
 If a `callback` was defined in `observe` method, it will be triggered synchronously as well.

-If there are no pending changes in `obj`, returns an empty array.
+If there are no pending changes in `obj`, returns an empty array (length 0).

 #### jsonpatch.unobserve (`obj` Object, `observer` Object) : void